coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-mainnet/how-to-add-a-new-validator-to-an-existing-setup.md

   validators with your existing mnemonic seed.
 ---

-# How to add a new validator to an existing setup
+# How to add a new validator to an existing setup with the same seed words

 ## ⏩ Quick steps guide